SkelliBoi/Humble-Warden/README.md

 1. Inside ModOrganizer, go to the dropdown list at the top right and select "DAUpdater".
 Then press the Run button next to it.
 This should launch "DAUpdater.exe".

 2. Inside the program, choose "Select DAZIPs", and find the "DaZips" folder.
-It should automatically start there, but if it does not, look for the folder inside the modlist installation folder ("Just a Humble Warden\DaZips").
+It should automatically start there, but if it does not, look for the folder inside the modlist installation folder ("Just a Humble Warden/DaZips").

 3. Select all of the files inside the folder.
 They should appear in DAUpdater.